$40 Million to Help Developers Measure Everything That Matters

 Every company today is either a software company, becoming a software company, or getting replaced by a software company.
 This trend is undeniable and often described in different ways: “digital transformation”, “software eating the world,” etc.

 Developers are the vanguard of this transformation.
 And as computing continues to get more powerful and storage even cheaper, developers are able to collect data at higher fidelities than before, measuring everything that matters to them, perpetually building radically better product experiences.

 At Timescale, we are dedicated to serving developers worldwide, enabling them to build exceptional data-driven products that measure everything that matters: software applications, industrial equipment, financial markets, blockchain activity, consumer behavior, machine learning models, climate change, and more.
 Analyzing this data across the time dimension ("time-series data") enables developers to understand what is happening right now, how that is changing, and why that is changing.

 TimescaleDB (a.k.a.
-“Postgres for time-series”) is our core product: 100% free, open source (“open core,” to be precise), petabyte-scale, and built on Postgres.
-If you would like for us to manage it for you, our cloud service is available on AWS, GCP, and Azure across 75+ regions.
-Our other products include Promscale, an analytical platform and long-term store for observability data, built on top of TimescaleDB.
+“Postgres for time series”) is our core product: 100 % free, open source (“open core,” to be precise), petabyte-scale, and built on Postgres.
+If you would like us to manage it for you, our cloud service is available on AWS.
+Our other products include Promscale, an analytical platform and long-term store for observability data built on top of TimescaleDB.

 With this new financing, we add an invaluable partner who is committed to our mission.
 We will use the new infusion of capital to keep investing in our suite of products, continuing to make them easier, faster, more reliable, and lower cost.